Findings Filters

 A numeric value between 0.0 and 10.0 that represents the intrinsic characteristics of a vulnerability independent of any specific environment.

-CVSSv2 Temporal Vector CVSSv2 temporal metrics for the vulnerability.
+CVSSv2 Temporal Vector Web Application Findings, Vulnerabilities CVSSv2 temporal metrics for the vulnerability.

 The raw CVSSv2 metrics for the vulnerability.
 For more information, see the CVSSv2 documentation on the FIRST website.

 The attack complexity, which defines how difficult it is to use a vulnerability in an attack.
-Choose from High or Low.
+Options are High or Low.

 The attack vector, which defines an attack's location.
-Choose from Adjacent, Network, Local, or Physical.
+Options are Adjacent, Network, Local, or Physical.

 A numeric value between 0.0 and 10.0 that represents the intrinsic characteristics of a vulnerability independent of any specific environment.

 The expected impact of the affected asset's information confidentiality loss.
-Choose from High, Low, or None.
+Options are High, Low, or None.
 For example, an affected asset with High confidentiality may have a catastrophic adverse effect on your organization or customers.

 The expected impact of the affected asset's data integrity loss.
-Choose from High, Low, or None.
+Options are High, Low, or None.

 The permission level attackers require to exploit the vulnerability.
-Choose from High, Low, or None.
-None means attackers need no permissions in your environment and can exploit the vulnerability while unauthorized.
+Options are High, Low, or None.
+For example, None means attackers need no permissions in your environment and can exploit the vulnerability while unauthorized.

 If a vulnerability allows attackers to compromise resources beyond an affected asset's normal authorization privileges.
-Choose from Unchanged or Changed.
-Changed means the vulnerability increases the affected asset's privileges.
+Options are Unchanged or Changed.
+For example, Changed means the vulnerability increases the affected asset's privileges.

-CVSSv3 Temporal Vector CVSSv3 temporal metrics for the vulnerability.
+CVSSv3 Temporal Vector Vulnerabilities CVSSv3 temporal metrics for the vulnerability.

 If a vulnerability requires other users (such as end users) for attackers to be able to use it.
-Choose from Required or None.
+Options are Required or None.
 None is more severe since it means no additional user interaction is required.

-CVSSv3 Vector More CVSSv3 metrics for the vulnerability.
+CVSSv3 Vector Web Application Findings, Vulnerabilities More CVSSv3 metrics for the vulnerability.

 The conditions beyond the attacker's control that must exist to exploit the vulnerability.